kevinniland/MD5-message-digest-algorithm/overview.md

 ### Algorithm
 In cryptography, MD5 (Message-Digest algorithm) is a widely used cryptographic hash function with a 128-bit hash value.
 As an Internet standard (RFC 1321), MD5 has been employed in a wide variety of security applications, and is also commonly used to check the integrity of files.
 An MD5 hash is typically expressed as a 32 digit hexadecimal number.
 MD5 is a strengthened version of MD4.
 Like MD4, the MD5 hash was invented by Professor Ronald Rivest of MIT.

+### Padding
+Padding is any of a number of distinct practices which all include adding data to the beginning, middle, or end of a message prior to encryption.
+[19](https://en.wikipedia.org/wiki/Padding_(cryptography))  [13](https://stackoverflow.com/questions/54606597/is-md5s-padding-the-same-that-sh256)

 ### Security/Algorithms that attempt to reverse it
 #### Overview
 The security of the MD5 hash function is severely compromised.
 A collision attack, which is an attack on a cryptographic hash that tries to find two inputs producing the same hash value [17](https://en.wikipedia.org/wiki/Collision_attack), exists that can find collisions within seconds on a computer with a 2.6 GHz Pentium 4 processor (complexity of 224.1).
 Further, there is also a chosen-prefix collision attack that can produce a collision for two inputs with specified prefixes within seconds, using off-the-shelf computing hardware (complexity 239) [18](https://en.wikipedia.org/wiki/Collision_attack#Chosen-prefix_collision_attack).
 These hash and collision attacks have been demonstrated in the public in various situations, including colliding document files and digital certificates.
 [1](https://en.wikipedia.org/wiki/MD5#Security)